configcat/docs/website/versioned_docs/version-V1/advanced/targeting.md

 <img src="/docs/assets/sensitive2.png" className="zoomable" alt="Confidential" />

-You can add a custom attribute called `domain` and use only confidential comparators in the targeting rule.
+You can add a custom attribute called `domain` and use only confidential comparators in the Targeting Rule.

 On the Dashboard:
 <img src="/docs/assets/sensitive1.png" className="zoomable" alt="Confidential" />